- Science Terms

 |---|---|

-| Linear equations are defined as equations that have a maximum of one degree. | Nonlinear equations are defined as equations that have a maximum degree of 2 or more than 2. |
+| Linear equations are defined as equations that have a maximum degree of one. | Nonlinear equations are defined as equations that have a degree of two or more. |

-| A linear equation forms a straight line or represents the equation for a straight line. | A nonlinear equation does not form a straight line when graphed.
-Instead, it forms a curve. |
+| A linear equation forms a straight line or represents the equation for a straight line. | A nonlinear equation does not form a straight line when graphed; it instead forms a curve. |

-| The representation for a linear equation is y=mx+c | The representation of a nonlinear equation is ax2+by2=c |
+| The representation for a linear equation is y=mx+c. | The representation of a nonlinear equation can be ax²+by²=c. |

 What Is a Linear Equation?